duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 ## Integration scripts

 > [!TIP]
-> Implementing the Data-Shield IPv4 Blocklist with [NFtables](https://en.wikipedia.org/wiki/Nftables) and [IPtables](https://en.wikipedia.org/wiki/Iptables):
+> Implementing the Data-Shield IPv4 Blocklist with [NFtables](https://en.wikipedia.org/wiki/Nftables):

 > [!CAUTION]
 > Scripts must be used beforehand in pre-production or labs to avoid side effects (rules not adapted to the environment, etc.) in production.